Pussycat Theaters: History

 In 1983, pornographic videotape sales began to compete with adult theaters, reducing theater attendance.
 At the age of 52, Vince Miranda died of complications related to cancer in 1985.
 George Tate and his new paramour Jonathan Cota inherited Walnut and the Pussycat Theaters.
 The IRS imposed a federal tax lien of $6,047,760 on Miranda's estate.
 The theaters were losing money fast.
 Many theaters are given to debtors in lieu of money, and/or converted to general admission theaters.

-By 1990, fewer than 20 California Pussycats remained, and by 1992, only a dozen were still open.
-In 1994, Walnut Properties filed for bankruptcy, claiming liabilities of $17.7 million.
-George Tate spent all the money and died the same year.
-Jonathan Cota inherited Walnut and its debts.

 By 2003, all the theaters were gone except one at 7734 Santa Monica Boulevard in West Hollywood.
 Filmmaker Roger Corman saved the last Pussycat Theater by brokering a deal with an unnamed buyer.
 In 2004, Cota threatened to file a lawsuit against the Pussycat Dolls, for trademark infringement on the Pussycat name.
-The U.S. Patent and Trademark Office declared the Pussycat trademark to be "abandoned" and the case was dismissed.
+The U.S. Patent and Trademark Office ruled that the Pussycat had abandoned the trademark, and the case was dismissed.
 The last remaining Pussycat Theater showed homosexual pornography.
 The name was changed to the Tomkat, then to Studs.
 It went out of business on October 29, 2022.